alyssahoang/alyssahoang/README.md

 ### Hi there👋
 I'm Alyssa!
-I'm an experienced Data Analyst with a demonstrated history of working in the e-commerce and services industry.
+I'm an experienced Data Analyst with a demonstrated history of working in the retail and consulting industry, specializing in data analytics, strategy and customer insights.